$0 PTE Academic Preparation Guide — Quick-Start Checklist

 Understanding the Score Report for AHPRA Purposes

 AHPRA reviews your Communicative Skills scores from your PTE Academic score report — Listening, Reading, Writing, and Speaking.
-The Enabling Skills (Grammar, Oral Fluency, Pronunciation, Spelling, Vocabulary, Written Discourse) are no longer included on the primary score report and are not used by AHPRA for assessment.
+The Enabling Skills are no longer included on the primary score report; use the current AHPRA instructions for the scores required for assessment.

 Scores are generally accepted within two years of the test date, though AHPRA may request more recent results if the score is close to expiry.
 Confirm the currency requirement directly with AHPRA for your specific professional board (nursing, midwifery, physiotherapy, pharmacy, etc.) as different boards may have slightly different policies on score validity.